Lawyers for Lawyers monitored first hearing in trial of Berrak Çağlar

 From 30 March to 2 April 2022, Lawyers for Lawyers visited Turkey for a trial monitoring mission.
 The aim of the mission was to attend the first hearing in the trial against lawyer Berrak Çağlar.

-The basis of the accusations against Berrak Çağlar are interviews she conducted and speeches she made in solidarity with imprisoned lawyers in Turkey and specifically colleague lawyers Ebru Timtik and Aytaç Ünsal, who were imprisoned and on a death fast during the first half of 2020, to support their demand for a fair trial.
+The basis of the accusations against Berrak Çağlar are interviews she conducted and speeches she made in solidarity with imprisoned lawyers in Turkey and specifically colleague lawyers Ebru Timtik and Aytaç Ünsal, who were imprisoned and on a death fast in 2020, to support their demand for a fair trial.

 The court hearing